 For most of the year, if you visit the small picturesque Isle of Islay - resting off the south west coast of Scotland - you’ll find a quiet place of fewer than 4000 people.
-It’s famous for its wildlife, its curiously shaped churches, its pristine beaches (that’s in Scotland, we promise!), and the unparalleled warmth of its inhabitants (known as lleachs).
+It’s famous for its wildlife, its curiously shaped churches, its pristine beaches and the unparalleled warmth of its inhabitants (known as lleachs).
 It’s the kind of place in Scotland where the pace of life is a little slower, the doorways are a little more welcoming, and the people and the land are held together a little tighter.
 But that's not all, Islay is home to a famous Scottish whisky festival, Fèis Ìle.

-That means a lot of great whisky.
+That means there are a lot of great distilleries on Islay.

 You see despite only being a small island, Islay is one of the five distinct whisky producing regions recognised by the SWA (the Scotch Whisky Association).
 At its peak, it had 23 recognised distilleries, but even now this small area is home to eight, with several more in development.
 Famed for the smoky spirit that comes from burning the island’s peat to malt the barley, it’s a place that politely likes to tell you that, yes, there’s whisky, but then there’s Islay whisky.

 So what do you do when you have eight distilleries, all within a 10 mile radius?
 Well, you throw open the doors, and invite the world in for a dram!
 And for eight days of the year, that’s exactly what Islay does.